McLarenAppliedTechnologies/mat.tap.aas.influxdb/README.md

 - `ThreadCount`: Number of processor threads to be used by the Influx Writer.
 A value larger than 1 can improve throughput of the writer in a machine that supports multithreading.
 - `InitializeDatabase`: True to initialize databases configured in connections section.
 - `Connections`: Contains all the database connection information organized by the topic (e.g. Kafka topics.)
-- `[TopicName]` : Change the value here depending on the message queue topic you want to subscribe to.
+- `TopicName` : Name of the topic that you want to subscribe to.
 - `InfluxConnections`: Contains all the InfluxDb connection strings.
 Influx writer supports multiple InfluxDb connections per topic under [labels](#label-supprt).
 If you plan to use just one InfluxDb instance, use asterisk symbol (*) as a wildcard key.
 This means, all telemetry data under the topic will be saved to InfluxDb specified in `InfluxDbUrl` regardless of the label.
 - `SqlServerConnectionString`: Connection string for session metadata relational database.
 Influx Writer supports one metadata connection per topic.